Gallie History, Family Crest & Coats of Arms

 Gallie Settlers in United States in the 20th Century

-- Annabella Gallie, aged 43, who emigrated to the United States from Choppington, England, in 1916
+- Annabella Gallie, aged 43, who immigrated to the United States from Choppington, England, in 1916

 - Herbert Norman Gallie, aged 33, who settled in America from Portobello, Scotland, in 1917